Trump says Russia helping North Korea skirt sanctions, Pyongyang getting close on missile

 Trump praised China for its efforts to restrict oil and coal supplies to North Korea but said Beijing could do much more to help constrain Pyongyang.

-But he said Russia appears to be filling in the gaps left by the Chinese.
+But Trump said Russia appears to be filling in the gaps left by the Chinese.

 Western European security sources told Reuters in late December that Russian tankers had supplied fuel to North Korea on at least three occasions in recent months by transferring cargoes at sea in violation of international sanctions.
 Russia has denied breaching North Korea sanctions.